PyRigi/PyRigi/doc/development/howto/git.md

 by the maintainers, who may ask some other collaborator to serve as reviewer to ensure that the coding standards and other requirements are satisfied.
 In a review, Alice and Bob will get comments about specific pieces of code or other further suggestions.
-Once they think that they have adequately adressed a comment, Alica and Bob can use a tick in the Github GUI (`:white_check_mark:`✅ or `:heavy_check_mark:`✔️ ) to indicate that.
+Once they think that they have adequately addressed a comment, Alica and Bob can use a tick in the GitHub GUI (`:white_check_mark:`✅ or `:heavy_check_mark:`✔️ ) to indicate that.
 If the reviewer agrees, they will resolve the comment.
 4. Once the pull request is approved, a maintainer merges `feature-X` into `dev` and during the next version release cycle, it will be merged into `main`, making the code available through the `pip` installation of PyRigi.